prometheus/docs/content/docs/introduction/codelab.md

 prometheus_target_operation_latency_milliseconds
 ```

-This should return a lot of different timeseries (along with the latest value
+This should return a lot of different time series (along with the latest value
 recorded for each), all with the metric name
 `prometheus_target_operation_latency_milliseconds`, but with different labels.
 These
 labels designate different latency percentiles and operation outcomes.

-To count the number of returned timeseries, you could write:
+To count the number of returned time series, you could write:

 ```
 count(prometheus_target_operation_latency_milliseconds)